arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 People began experimenting in front of a mirror by saying the things they’d heard, and seeing if a violet glow appeared in front of their mouths.
 Many began to realize how much they’d been lied to.

 Rohan had magically transported himself to the king’s courtroom.
 The king wasn’t there.
 But Rohan found an old genteel-looking man, chained against the side wall, looking quite bruised and with dry clotted wounds.
 He squinted at him.

 “Aren’t you Olin..?”
+Rohan asked.

-“Yes...,” he replied, sounding weak.
-“The king’s warlocks kidnapped me and tortured me because I lost his precious wand...
+“Yes...,” Olin replied, sounding weak, and adding “The king’s warlocks kidnapped me and tortured me because I lost his precious wand...
 His wand was stolen from me...”

 “Where is the king now?”
 Rohan asked while casting a spell that healed Olin.
 He then magically broke his chains.

 “I don’t know,” replied Olin.

 Rohan cast a locating spell, and followed the path it lit up.
 It led to a door on the second floor of the palace.